lurume84/bling-desktop/CONFIGURATION.md

+## Folder structure
+This application automatically creates folder %userprofile%/Documents/Bling.exe.
+This folder contains all user-related information that is described below

+### CrashReports
+In case application crashes, a dump will be generated inside this folder.
+If you want to contribute to its resolution send it to me.

+### Download
+Videos, Thumbnails and github releases will be downloaded here.
+To force a redownload of viewer just delete versions folder and open application again.

+### Html
+Contains the downloaded viewer.
+This is automatically stepped over by viewer updates, also contains your connection token.
+In case you want to remove credentials remove token.json file.

 ### Blink.ini
 This is the file you need to modify to configure everything related with Blink Servers.
 It is located in %userprofile%/Documents/Bling.exe/ but does not exist by default, you have to manually create it.